Healthdirect Free Australian health advice you can count on.

 First aid

-Before you see the doctor:
+Before you see your doctor:

 • put ice on the injured area

-• keep the injured limb elevated
+• elevate the injured area

 Care for the fracture while the bone heals